-On the following map, the Ames is shown as the yellow to orange merge points.
+The map below shows the Ames as the yellow to orange merge points.
 Published in 1980, this map is by the Commonwealth of Pennsylvania Department of Environmental Resources.
-One interesting detail bout this map is that the freeway portion of PA 28 terminates shortly after passing the Freeport area.
+One interesting detail about this map is that the freeway portion of PA 28 terminates shortly after passing the Freeport area.
 This shows the age of the map, published about 40 years ago.

 Here is a map of the Casselman Formation embedded on Google Maps.